unique-influence-tech/nanigans-reporting-api/README.rst

 Project Goal
 ------------

-The goal of this project is to provide a simple interface used to interact with the Nanigans Reporting API 2.0.
+The target audience for this library are in-house data teams or agencices looking to automate data collection, perform impromptu analyses and or looking for a quick view on their advertising data.

 ----------------
 Acknowledgements